Day 1 Arrival to Iceland – Blue Lagoon – transfer to your hotel in Reykjavik

 Day 4 Thorsmork glacier valley

 Thorsmork has often been difficult to reach, except by mountain vehicles.
 There are a multitude of small gullies and valleys, clad with low birch-trees that create seemingly endless possibilities for the nature lover.
-You will find more than 170 species of plants, moss and lichen in this lush area, which was a fjord some 12,000 years ago.
+In this customize journey you will find more than 170 species of plants, moss and lichen in this lush area, which was a fjord some 12,000 years ago.

 The outlet glaciers tumble and crawl down into the gullies, some of them ending in spectacular glacial lagoons.
 The glacial melt-off forms rivers that have to be crossed on the way to Thorsmork.
 Some days the crossing is quite challenging.